qbicsoftware-archive/qube-cli/docs/available_templates.rst

     1. :code:`build_docs.yml`, which builds the `ReadTheDocs <https://readthedocs.org/>`_ documentation.
     2. :code:`groovy_checkstyle.yml`, which runs `npm-groovy-lint <https://github.com/nvuillam/npm-groovy-lint>`_, which can be seen as a wrapper around `CodeNarc <https://codenarc.github.io/CodeNarc/>`_.
     3. :code:`run_test.yml`, which runs all `junit4 <https://junit.org/junit4/>`_ tests.
+    4. :code:`qube_lint.yml`, which runs QUBE's linting on the project.

 Usage
 ^^^^^^^^